|

 Originally from the New York metropolitan area, June currently lives near Valley Forge Park in Pennsylvania with her constant and loving companions, FrankieBernard and Sebastian Cat.
 She

-is currently working on her first novel.
+is currently working on her sixth novel.

 |